OpenEvalProject/evals/manuscripts/elife-90848/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/90848/elife-90848-fig6-v1.jpg)

-**Figure 6.:** C. minimus pairwise sequentially Markovian coalescent (PSMC) dataset, showing effective population size (N×10e4) from 50 Kyr back in time to the lineages’ origins as estimated from genomic data.The variables in our analyses are the mean and SD of the effective population size (N) values, edeltaT of initial growth (timetrough – timepeak), the degree of that growth (1 – [Ntrough/Npeak]), and the rate of that growth (degree/deltaT).
+**Figure 6.:** The variables in our analyses are the mean and SD of the effective population size (Ne) values, deltaT of initial growth (timetrough – timepeak), the degree of that growth (1 – [Ntrough/Npeak]), and the rate of that growth (degree/deltaT).

 We note that estimates of the dates of divergence events in Catharus evolution vary by study, genetic marker, methodology, and parameter estimates such as generation time and mutation or substitution rates (Outlaw et al., 2003; Topp et al., 2013; Voelker et al., 2013; Winker and Pruett, 2006).
 Date estimates in our study that differ from previous work reflect these methodological issues, and here it is the relative values among lineages within our study that are most important.